French giants risk missing Champions Cup with play-offs on the cards - France 24

 "Today, our position after 17 rounds doesn't allow us to have any grievances," he added.

-French sports daily L'Equipe reported last week that next season's Champions Cup will change from its format of five pools of four to one with 18 outfits in one group starting in December.
+Sports daily L'Equipe reported last week that next season's Champions Cup will change from its format of five pools of four teams to one with 18 outfits in one group starting in December.

-According to the daily, sides will play two different teams home and away with the top eight reaching the quarter-finals as to save a weekend and play the knock-outs from the currently postponed season in the autumn.
+According to the report, sides will play two different teams home and away with the top eight reaching the quarter-finals so as to save a weekend and play the knock-outs from the currently postponed season in the autumn.

 "The idea is to not have matches without anything at stake at the end of the pool stages," Lyon president Yann Roubert told the paper.